openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 Details in [deoptimization documentation](deoptimization.md)
 ## Throwing an exception
-Throwing an exeption from compiled code is performed by calling a runtime entrypoint `void ThrowException(panda::ObjectHeader* exception)`.
+Throwing an exeption from compiled code is performed by calling a runtime entrypoint `void ThrowException(ark::ObjectHeader* exception)`.
 The function `ThrowException` does the following:
 * Saves all the callee-saved registers to the stack
-* Stores the pointer to the exception object to `panda::ManagedThread::pending_exception_`
+* Stores the pointer to the exception object to `ark::ManagedThread::pending_exception_`
 * Unwind compiled code stack frames to find the corresponding exception handler by going from one stack frame to the previous and making checks.

 If the corresponding catch handler is found in the current stack frame the runtime jumps to the handler.